nextcloud/integration_swp/README.md

 # Nextcloud Sovereign Workplace (Phoenix) integration

-## Implemented features:
+## Implemented features
-- Unread email counter

 - Address book search
 - Central navigation
-- Unified design
+- Unified style

 ## Requirements

 - Required OIDC connection with user_oidc to be setup

 ## OIDC token handling

 During login the access_token and refresh token are passed by the user_oidc app to the integration_swp app through a dispatched event. integration_swp will request a fresh token and regularly refresh it with the refresh token that was initially provided by the OpenID Connect login.

 ## Configuration: